 No fishing for or attempting to rod fish for salmon before 16 June by any means other than artificial fly or artificial lures in any calendar year.

--Non Migratory trout can be fished between 1st May - 30th September.
+Both Brown trout and Sea trout can be fished from 1st May to 30th September.

--Salmon can be fished between 1st May - 15 December.
+Salmon can be fished between 1st May to 15 December.

 Directions & access

 From Launceston take the A30 west.
 At the end of the dual carriageway continue on the single carriageway.
 On descending a slight hill turn right to Blisland at a grey house called “Fourwinds” Follow the road for just under a mile and proceed straight over the staggered cross road signed St Mabyn and follow the road into the valley for 1.3 miles.
 Turn left at the sign post for St Mabyn and Wadebridge and cross over Tresarret Bridge and park on the right near the gate taking care not to obstruct it.
 The QR code and token box can be found on the inside of this gate which also accesses the northern section of the beat, while the gate across the road accesses the southern section.

 These are the very latest catch returns for this beat